How is thymus cancer diagnosed?

 Although signs, symptoms, and imaging tests can suggest that a thymic tumor is likely to be present, doctors can’t be certain of the diagnosis without looking at the tumor under a microscope.

 For most cancers, removal of a small sample of the tumor (known as a biopsy) is needed to confirm whether a tumor is present and, if so, to determine its type.
-This is rarely done for thymomas because doctors are concerned that doing a biopsy could allow the tumor to spread.
+For thymomas, this is rarely done because doctors can usually tell that the tumor is very likely a thymoma based on how it looks on imaging tests.
 Because of this, doctors often remove the entire tumor rather than do a biopsy.
 If the doctor suspects a different type of tumor, a biopsy may be done before surgery.
 Most often, a needle biopsy is done.
+A biopsy may also be done to confirm the diagnosis if the tumor can’t be removed completely with surgery.
+This can allow the cancer to be treated with things other than surgery.

 Tumors in the chest are sometimes sampled by needle biopsy.
 A long, hollow needle is passed through the skin in the chest.
 Imaging tests such as CT scans are used to guide the needle into the tumor so that a small sample can be removed to be looked at under the microscope.
 This procedure is done without a surgical incision or overnight hospital stay.

-A possible downside of this test is that it may not always provide enough of a sample to make an accurate diagnosis or allow the doctor to get a good sense of the extent of the tumor.
+A possible downside of this test is that it might not always get enough of a sample to make an accurate diagnosis or allow the doctor to get a good sense of the extent of the tumor.

 In most cases, if the doctor believes that the patient has thymoma (based on CT findings and lab tests, especially in a patient with a paraneoplastic syndrome) and it can be removed with surgery, the doctor may operate without any biopsy.
 This can both provide enough of a sample for a diagnosis and treat the tumor at the same time.
 The specimen is sent to the lab after surgery to confirm the diagnosis.
 See the section on “Surgery for thymus cancer” for more information.